StarRocks/starrocks/docs/benchmarking/TPC-H_Benchmarking.md

 We perform a test on 22 queries against a TPC-H 100 GB dataset.
 The following figure shows the test result.
 ![comparison](../assets/7.2-1.png)

-StarRocks native storage and StarRocks Hive external tables are used for queries.
-We use StarRocks Hive external tables and Trino to query the same copy of data that is stored in the ORC format and compressed in the ZLIB format.
+In the test, StarRocks queries data from both its native storage and Hive external tables.
+StarRocks and Trino query the same copy of data from Hive external tables.
+Data is ZLIB-compressed and stored in the ORC format.

-StarRocks native storage has a query response time of 21s, that for StarRocks Hive external tables is 92s, and for Trino is as long as 307s.
+The latency for StarRocks to query data from its native storage is 21s, that for StarRocks to query Hive external tables is 92s, and that for Trino to query Hive external tables is **as long as 307s**.

 ## 2. Test Preparation